draliceviolett/Scriptor-Jekyll-Theme/_posts/2022-02-03-blog-tour-wilthaven.md

 What's more, <cite>Wilthaven</cite> is very funny.
 I laughed throughout, but especially at the Wilthaven Walks guide and the extensive list of possible side effects of reading a trans-dimensional book, <cite>The Children of Little Thwopping</cite> (actually another book of Jacobs', which I'm planning to read despite the risk of non-existence, spontaneous arachnid propulsion and runny nose!).

-<cite>Wilthaven</cite> is creative, entertaining and delightfully unsettling.
+<cite>Wilthaven</cite> is creative, entertaining, and delightfully unsettling.

 ![Wilthaven blog tour banner](/images/wilthaven-banner.jpg)